Understanding Varicocele and Its Impact on Male Fertility

 - Varicocele-associated oxidative stress damages sperm DNA, making fertilization and embryo development less likely.

-Testosterone Disruption
+Testosterone disruption

 - Varicoceles can reduce Leydig cell function, leading to lower testosterone levels, which are crucial for libido, energy, and sperm development.

-Common Symptoms
+Common symptoms

 - Dull or aching pain in the scrotum, especially after standing or physical activity